Go Back

 • Leave Chips in Dehydrator: The chips need to be really really dry in order to be crispy.
 If you remove them from the dehydrator too soon, they will be really hard to chew.

-• Use Either Frozen or Thawed Beans: I have used both frozen and thawed beans.
-The oils solidifies quickly on them, but it does work.
+• Frozen or Thawed Beans: I have used both frozen and thawed beans.
+The oils solidifies quickly on frozen beans, but it does work.

-• Nutritional Yeast: If you don't like or don't use nutritional yeast, use 1 teaspoon each garlic powder and onion powder -- See Easy Homemade Garlic Powder if you'd like to make your own
+• Nutritional Yeast: If you don't like or don't use nutritional yeast, you can use 1 teaspoon each garlic powder and onion powder instead.

 Nutrition